Are you trying to find love in Virginia?

 There are many reasons for that, including financial and cultural.
 And, we suspect smartphones and social media has a lot to do with it, too.
 After all, we’re all a lot more distracted these days.

 If you live in Virginia, there’s a pretty good chance there are a lot of singles in your area.
 The Old Dominion ranks in the top 10 when it comes to number of people over the age of 18 who aren’t married, or in a serious relationship.
 That’s great news for people looking for their match.

 So, where are the best cities for singles in Virginia?
 We’ve got the answers here.

-These are the best cities for singles in Virginia.
+These are the best cities for singles in Virginia for 2019.
 Try not to jump in the car with a dozen roses: